 The best silica supplements for plants

 Now that you know you should use a silica supplement that contains silicic acid, how do you find one?

 We won't make you read through the ingredient labels of every supplement out there.
 One supplement stands out to us as the best, and that's Stout MSA.

 Alchemist Stout MSA

 The best silica for plants is Alchemist Stout MSA.
-It is derived from a complex process which delivers the most readily available form of silicon possible.
+It is derived from a complex process that delivers the most readily available form of silicon possible.

 The process starts with digested quartz, which then goes through a proprietary digestion process leading to a more stable product.
-This leads to the most pure product possible, with no added potassium.
+This leads to the purest product possible, with no added potassium.